LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    single inheritance, multiple inheritance, and multiple instantiation.

 **instance**
-   While in Smalltalk every object is an *instance* of same class, objects in Logtalk can play different roles, including the role of a prototype where the concepts of instance and class don't apply.
+   While in Smalltalk every object is an *instance* of some class, objects in Logtalk can play different roles, including the role of a prototype where the concepts of instance and class don't apply.
 Moreover, instances can be either created dynamically or defined statically.